-Attleborough Primary School recognises the important responsibility for Safeguarding and Promoting the Welfare of Children.
-The school’s policy applies to the whole of the school’s workforce, along with volunteers, governors and any contractors working on the school site.
-In particular Staff recruitment and selection – ensuring that all staff (volunteers etc.) have been appropriately checked for their suitability, using the Safe Recruitment procedures.
+The Attleborough and Rosecroft Primary Federation recognises our important responsibility for Safeguarding and Promoting the Welfare of Children.
+The Federation’s policy applies to the whole of the Federation workforce, along with volunteers, governors and any contractors working on the school sites.
+The policy also applies In particular to staff recruitment and selection – ensuring that all staff (volunteers etc.) have been appropriately checked for their suitability, using the Safer Recruitment procedures.
 In addition:

 We recognise that because of their day-to-day contact with children, school staff are ideally placed to observe the outward signs of abuse.
 Staff in schools will therefore:

 Report any inappropriate behaviour / activities to designated staff.

 Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to.

 Ensure that children know that they can approach any adult in school if they are worried and they will receive a consistent, supportive response.

 Provide, within the PSHE curriculum, opportunities for children to develop the skills they need to recognise, and stay safe, from abuse.

 Our Designated Safeguarding Leads can be found on the separate school webpages: